• Menu

 Holiday Stress?
 Mindfulness Can Help

-Here it comes – the wave of winter holidays.
 Time seems to speed up now, and the season can seem a bit sugar-coated and a bit stressful.
 Suddenly so much to do!
 Decorating, attending gatherings, figuring out if you should send cards or get gifts for the people in your life, and dealing with extended family can be overwhelming.
-It doesn’t have to be that way.
+If you have a business – double the decisions!

-If you find yourself feeling holiday-rattled and you’re not basking in a glowing sense of cheer, the practices of mindfulness might help you take a break from expectation and reconnect with the reason for the season.
+If you find yourself feeling holiday-rattled and you’re not basking in a glowing sense of cheer, the practices of mindfulness might help you take a break from expectations and reconnect with the reason for the season.

 Can Mindfulness Really Help?

 The short answer is yes.
-Practicing mindfulness – both the meditation practice, and taking a more mindful attitude toward the activities of the holiday – can help.
+Practicing mindfulness – both the meditation practice and taking a more mindful attitude toward the activities of the holiday – can help.
 Mindfulness can provide that little shift in attitude that can be the difference between feeling overwhelmed and feeling excited about the holiday.

 Mindfulness practice and attitudes can help you become more aware of your own needs as you move through the season of giving.
 It can make you more aware of your choices and give you space to choose in a more thoughtful way.
 Mindfulness can also help you to be a little easier on yourself for being human should you not create holiday perfection or if you over-indulge.